Environmental Permitting Regulations

 - Ecology studies

-or other studies in order to provide further quantified data on the proposed impact to the environment.
+or other studies in order to provide further quantified data on the impact to the environment.

-Penalties for operating without the appropriate permits and licences can be heavy and in extreme cases you may be issued an enforcement notice to prevent you operating.
+Penalties for operating without the appropriate permits and licences can be heavy.
+Consequently in extreme cases you may be issued an enforcement notice to prevent you operating.

-If you require support with the permit application, supporting studies or an enforcement notice, we can help you through the process and provide practical advice at each stage to keep you on the straight and narrow.
+If you require support with the permit application, supporting studies or an enforcement notice.
+We can help you.
+We can provide practical advice at each stage to keep you on the straight and narrow.